 So the statistics continue on and on; showcasing that while most Blacks are not making a majority of the money, we are spending a large percentage on things that depreciate rather than things that appreciate.

 There is slight speculation that Black spending habits are formed from the desire for social acceptance.
 As a young adult who desires to reach the status I’ve seen my parents reach, I often find myself striving to live outside of my means.
 The desire for nice things and comfort overrules the reality of a limited budget.
 There is no question that the very present racial wealth gap means families of color may not be able to give young members of their households gifts to invest in their future, similar to what their White friends are likely to receive.
 Lack of financial education in our school systems leaves many Blacks unaware of the most effective ways to save and spend their money.

 The financial crisis in the community could quite possibly be a generational one.
 During the time where Blacks were majorly seen as inferior (and even still today), Blacks felt like second class citizens.
 When the opportunity became available to acquire what they never thought they could, it went from an open door to pure excessiveness and the desire for material items became a cycle in the Black family.
-All these factors directly and indirectly affect financial planning.
+All these factors, directly and indirectly, affect financial planning.
 Education and a strong discipline to change spending habits are needed for our Black spending to change.

-Whether we’ve adopted a strict, stringent concept of money or a loose and excessive habit, it can be concluded that Black family does indeed affect Black spending.
+Whether we’ve adopted a strict, stringent concept of money or a loose and excessive habit, it can be concluded that the Black family does indeed affect Black spending.